tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 7. Instructor Do: Backtesting (10 mins)

 In this activity, students will learn how to test the performance of an algorithmic trading strategy using historical stock data, a process otherwise known as backtesting.
-In particular, students will use historical stock data to measure the profit/loss of executed trades for a given trading strategy and visualize the overall change in portfolio value over time.
+Students will use historical stock data to measure the profit/loss of executed trades for a given trading strategy, and visualize the overall change in portfolio value over time.

 **Files:** [backtesting.ipynb](Activities/04-Ins_Backtesting/Solved/backtesting.ipynb)

-First, present the following discussion points and use the questions below to elicit student engagement:
+Present the following discussion points to the class:

 * Backtesting is the process for measuring the overall performance of a trading strategy using historical stock prices to simulate executed trades dictated by the calculated trading signals and trade decision logic.

 * Ask students to guess why backtesting is important?

-  **Answer:** Backtesting helps to assess the validity or profitability of a trading strategy over time and provides a benchmark for how it may perform going forward.
+  **Answer:** Backtesting helps assess the validity or profitability of a trading strategy over time and provides a benchmark for how it may perform going forward.

-* Underscore to students that while backtesting is important, the results of the backtest correspond to historical prices and not future prices.
-Therefore, backtesting may provide a reliable benchmark for the stock prices that have already occurred but may prove to be less reliable as new stock data arises.
+* Underscore that while backtesting is important, the results of the backtest correspond to historical prices and not future prices.
+Therefore, backtesting may provide a reliable benchmark for the stock prices that have already occurred, but may prove to be less reliable as new stock data arises.

 Next, open the solution file and present the following: